-In 2015, Centric Mineral Management Pty.
-Inc.("Centric (AUS)" initiated an exhaustive effort to compile, organize, and digitize all available historic exploration data into a single Geographic Information System ("GIS") database.
+In 2015, Centric Mineral Management Pty Ltd ("Centric (AUS)") initiated an exhaustive effort to compile, organize, and digitize all available historic exploration data into a single Geographic Information System ("GIS") database.
 While this effort did not include any new exploration activity, it both expanded and improved the historical dataset by incorporating a vast amount of information that was not previously stored in a digital, geo-referenced format.

-Based in part on the results of Centric (AUS)'s work, GBR initiated an 88-hole (subsequently expanded to 120-hole), reverse circulation drilling program in the fall of 2020.
-That drilling is currently underway and is intended to increase the density of drilling and quality of data in the Cyclopic and Cyclopic NW target areas to a degree sufficient to support estimation of mineral resources in accordance with the definitions and Standards of Disclosure prescribed by NI 43-101.
+Based in part on the results of Centric (AUS)'s work, GBR initiated an 88-hole, reverse circulation drilling program in the fall of 2020.
+The 2020 drilling campaign was expanded in early 2021 to include a total of 103 RC drillholes, and all holes were completed as of the end of May 2021.
+The intent of the 2020-2021 drilling program was to increase the density of drilling and quality of data in the Cyclopic and Cyclopic NW target areas to a degree sufficient to support estimation of mineral resources in accordance with the definitions and Standards of Disclosure prescribed by NI 43-101.